ajeetprakash27/airline-management-system/README.md

 What you can do is:

--Host your VS Code project somewhere (GitHub Pages, Netlify, Vercel, traditional hosting, etc.).
+-Host your VS Code project somewhere (GitHub Pages, Netlify, Vercel, traditional hosting, etc.).<br>
--Buy a domain (e.g., from Namecheap, GoDaddy, Google Domains…).
+-Buy a domain (e.g., from Namecheap, GoDaddy, Google Domains…).<br>
--Point the domain’s DNS records to your hosting provider.
+-Point the domain’s DNS records to your hosting provider.<br>
--Tell the hosting provider to use that domain for your site.
+-Tell the hosting provider to use that domain for your site.<br>

-Example with GitHub Pages (static website):
+Example with GitHub Pages (static website):<br>
--Push your project to GitHub.
+-Push your project to GitHub.<br>
--In repo → Settings → Pages → choose branch (main), folder (/root or /docs) → Save.
+-In repo → Settings → Pages → choose branch (main), folder (/root or /docs) → Save.<br>
--In Pages → Custom domain add yourdomain.com.
+-In Pages → Custom domain add yourdomain.com.<br>
--At your domain registrar, create a CNAME record:
+-At your domain registrar, create a CNAME record:<br>
--Name: www
+-Name: www<br>
--Value: yourusername.github.io
+-Value: yourusername.github.io<br>

-(Optional) Add A records if you want root domain (yourdomain.com) to work too, following GitHub’s docs.